-- HLTAID004 Provide an emergency first aid response in an education and care setting Certificate
+HLTAID012 Provide First Aid in an education and care setting (Childcare First Aid)

-This unit of competency will contribute towards approved First Aid, asthma and anaphylaxis training under the Education and Care Services National Law, and the Education and Care Services National Regulation (2011).
+Upon successful completion, the student will demonstrate theoretical and practical knowledge of Childcare First Aid and be aware of their legal responsibilities as a first aider.
+It will contribute towards approved First Aid, asthma and anaphylaxis training under the Education and Care Services National Law, and the Education and Care Services National Regulation (2011).

 - CPR techniques on adults, children and infants